 At the Graduate Student Teaching Conference, we host a panel discussion of international instructors at Boston College during which the panelists share their experiences and strategies with other international TA/TFs.
 We also offer the “Teaching in the U.S. Classroom” workshop each fall semester as part of the Apprenticeship in College Teaching program.
 You are welcome to register for just this workshop, or sign up to complete the entire ACT program.

-Instructional Developers in the CTE are available to consult, troubleshoot, or discuss any teaching-related topics on an individual basis.
-If you have teaching-related questions or would like to set up a consultation appointment, please contact email@example.com.
+CTE staff are available to consult, troubleshoot, or discuss any teaching-related topics on an individual basis.
+If you have teaching-related questions or would like to set up a consultation appointment, please contact firstname.lastname@example.org.